genepi/maven-repository/README.md

-# Our local maven repository
+# genepi-libs Maven Repository

 This repo hosts all artifacts.
-Currently it includes two libraries (genepi-hadoop; genepi-io) which are used in many of our projects.
+Currently it includes three libraries (genepi-hadoop; genepi-io; genepi-db) which are used in many of our projects.
 All artifacts are located in the mvn-repo branch

 ## Usage